Headless SDK (Payment Android)

 Step 5: Start the checkout process

-The table below describes the required parameters:
+The following table describes the required parameters:

-country_code | This parameter determines the country for which the payment process is being configured.
-The complete list of supported countries and their country_code is available on the Country coverage page. |
+• The complete list of supported countries and their country_code is available on the Country coverage page.

 val apiClientPayment = Yuno.apiClientPayment(